 - LTV by marketing channel

-LTV by time since first purchase: A great way to segment customer lifetime value is based on how long it has been since customers’ first purchase.
+LTV by time since first purchase: A great way to segment LTV is based on how long it has been since customers’ first purchase.
 For this brand, LTV growth significantly slows down by the 2 year mark.

-LTV by marketing channel: Breaking down customer lifetime value by marketing channel can be insightful because you may find a trend that may change how you allocate your budget—specifically, to channels that deliver more profitable customers.
+LTV by marketing channel: Breaking down LTV by marketing channel can be insightful because you may find a trend that may change how you allocate your budget—specifically, to channels that deliver more profitable customers.